dstockto/csv-chef/README.md

 There are two main modes of operation: transform and generate.

-Transform
+Bake
 --
 This is intended to be the main mode.

-`csv-transform transform /path/to/input.csv /path/to/output.csv /path/to/recipefile`
+`csv-transform bake /path/to/input.csv /path/to/output.csv /path/to/recipefile`

 The program requires an input CSV file, an output CSV file and a recipe file.
 CSVs can be whatever you want as long as they are legitimate, parseable CSVs.
+You can provide `-n` or `--lines` to specify how many lines you which to process.
+By default, the first line is considered a header and will follow the header recipe rules if provided.
+If not provided, the headers will remain unchanged from the input file, according to the column they originally were in with any extra columns being written as `col #` where # is the column number that didn't have a header specified.
+To disable header processing please specify `--no-header` or `-d`.

 Please see the recipes section for information about how to build recipes for the program.